Authorities: Army vet thought Muslims among people in crash

 She said the Army forced him to retire because of PTSD.

-Leevell Peoples said her son graduated from Sacramento State University after returning from Iraq and was working as an auditor for the Defense Department in Mountain View.
+Leevell Peoples said her son graduated from Sacramento State University after returning from Iraq and was working as an auditor for the Defense Department in the Silicon Valley suburb of Mountain View.

 Comments